 In particular, if you’re gunning to get a spot in one of Google’s “featured snippets” boxes above the search results, you absolutely want content that’s at least 1,000 words.

-The design and ease-of-use of your site factor into your SERP rankings!
-Google is looking at the design of your site when determining search results and, in particular, will punish sites which aren’t mobile-accessible.
+The design and ease of use of your site factor into your SERP rankings!
+Google is looking at the design of your site when determining search results and, in particular, will punish sites that aren’t mobile-accessible.

 Remember: mobile browsing is now the most common way for people to search the web.
-The desktop no longer rules, and a website which only targets desktops will almost certainly suffer.
+The desktop no longer rules, and a website that only targets desktops will almost certainly suffer.

 Also, look to improve your UX however you can.
-A clean, streamlined site which is easy to navigate will also gain more traction in Google.
+A clean, streamlined site that is easy to navigate will also gain more traction in Google.
 As a couple of suggestions:

 - Mobile-friendly design means “adaptive design.”
 Your website should give a comparable experience regardless of whether someone’s on a 5-inch smartphone or a 50-inch SmartTV.

 - Keep options to a minimum.
 More than around 6-8 clickable links on a page will create choice paralysis in users.

 - Design around thumb-based browsing.
 Put clickables towards the center of the page and avoid putting anything important on the far left side.
 (Unless you happen to be targeting Lefties, in which case avoid the far right.)